-The Alito Court's attack on the Voting Rights Act and thirs "Citizens United" decision -- legalizing unlimited campaign spending by anonymous donors -- allowed fringe elements to take over the American government.
-The majority of American voters rejected Trump's misogyny, racism, xenophobia, bullying and lies -- but he became President anyway.
+The Alito Court's attack on the Voting Rights Act and their "Citizens United" decision -- legalizing unlimited campaign spending by anonymous donors -- allowed fringe elements to take over the American government.
+In 2016, the majority of American voters rejected Trump's misogyny, racism, xenophobia, bullying and lies -- but he became President anyway.
 When plutocrats took over the Republican Party, American voting majorities rejected them three elections in a row -- but they controlled the House of Representatives anyway until 2019.
 How can we stop this from happening again?

 As noted above, four of those five reactionary Justices were nominated by presidents who lost the popular vote, and 69% of Americans oppose repealing Roe.
 When Alito's decision went into effect, it overturned fifty years of legal precedent and outlawed abortion in half of the country.
 Sign the petition to impeach all five.